RNYadav/TMDB_Demo/readme.md

-# ProfileSelector
+# TMDB Demo
-this is the demo project to fetch the popular movies from themoviedb API's
+This is the demo project to fetch the popular movies from themoviedb API's

 ## Objective
 Build an app using the themoviedb API's to show popular movies currently.
 The app should display posters of top 10 movies.
 When user selects a movie from